Hygienist Explains: ZYN Nicotine Pouches Bad For Your Gums?

 Can receding gums happen from using nicotine pouches?

 When gums recede, it exposes the soft root surface of the tooth.
 When the root of the tooth is exposed, there is an increased risk for tooth sensitivity, cavities, tooth abrasion and abfractions!
-When this happens, taking care of the root surfaces and the gums is even MORE important, and it all starts with proper brushing and using the right tool for the job; an electric toothbrush with a pressure sensor!
+When this happens, taking care of the root surfaces and the gums is even MORE important, and it all starts with proper brushing and using the right tool for the job: an electric toothbrush with a pressure sensor!

 Most Oral-B electric toothbrushes have both a visible (flashing light) and physical pressure sensor.
 The brush will actually lower the power when it senses that you are brushing too hard, preventing damage to the gums and tooth surface.